-All performers and composers require excellent recordings of their work to advance their careers.
-We’ve compiled the resources below to guide you in creating video and audio samples that will let your artistry shine.
+All composers and performers require excellent recordings of their work to advance their careers.
+We have compiled the following resources to guide you in creating and distributing video and audio samples that will let your artistry shine:

-Self-producing recordings can be a cost-effective way to create media.
-The recording of our Recording at Home event provides a quick overview on how to get the most out of your home recordings.
+Self-produced recordings can help you create media in a cost-effective way.
+Our archived event, Recording at Home, summarizes how to get the most out of your home recordings.

-Peabody IT has also compiled a list of additional Technology Recommendations for students making recordings at home.
+Peabody IT has also compiled a list of Technology Recommendations for students self-producing recordings.